Set It, Achieve It: Your Money Goals Made SMART

 The SMART Framework

 Achievable.
-Is this realistic given your current situation?
-If your take-home pay is $4,000/month and your expenses are $3,200, saving $1,667/month isn't achievable.
-Maybe $500/month is your honest number — which means a 40-month timeline.
-That's fine.
+If your take-home is $4,000/month and expenses run $3,200, saving $1,667/month isn't realistic.
+Maybe $500/month is your honest number — that's a 40-month timeline.
 An honest timeline beats a motivational lie every time.

 From Vague to SMART: Real Examples